-Cargotec’s strategic climate initiative, Mission Climate, guides us in achieving our science-based target and future-proofing our business through, for example, electrification.
-Mission Climate has three priority areas: 1) decarbonising the supply chain, 2) decarbonising our own operations and 3) boosting our sustainable offering.
+Cargotec’s strategic climate programme guides us in achieving our science-based target and future-proofing our business through, for example, electrification.
+The programme has three focus areas: 1) decarbonising the supply chain, 2) decarbonising our own operations and 3) boosting our sustainable offering.

-26 percent of our value chain emissions were generated in our supply chain in 2022.
+32 percent of our value chain emissions were generated in our supply chain in 2023.
 To tackle these emissions, we must find better alternatives to the components we buy and work closely with our suppliers.
 We have, for example, partnered with the steel manufacturer SSAB to introduce fossil-free steel to the cargo and load handling industry in Cargotec’s equipment.
-In 2022, Hiab introduced the world’s first load handling equipment made with SSAB’s fossil-free steel.
-We are also exploring other alternatives to traditional steel, the biggest contributor to our supply chain emissions.
-In Hiab’s case, for example, just increasing the amount of recycled steel could reduce supply chain emissions from steel by 50 percent.
-For more information, read this article about steel and how to "fix" it.
+For more information about Cargotec's steel use, read this article about the benefits and challenges of steel use as well as potential solutions.
+In 2023, Cargotec also joined WWF Finland’s Ready for Green Steel campaign to encourage the steel industry to move towards cleaner production.

 While only 1 percent of our emissions come from our own operations, they do have an impact on the climate.
 To reach carbon neutrality by 2030, we focus on electricity use and fuel usage by our service fleet.
 During 2023, Kalmar’s business division Bromma completed the first phase of installing solar panels at its assembly site in Malaysia.
 Once fully implemented, the solar

 As 64% of our footprint comes from the use-phase of our products, it is crucial that we develop low and zero-emission products and services that our customers are willing to buy.
 Our eco portfolio is our most important tool in this work.

-For more details on our progress in Mission Climate’s work streams, see our Annual Report 2022.
+For more details on our progress, see our Annual Report 2023.